• Skip to primary navigation

 1. Melt the butter first - this makes it easier to incorporate with the other ingredients.
 30 seconds to 1 minute in the microwave at high power should do it.

 2. Check doneness - cookie dough pots are ready when the top is set.
 The middle should be soft to touch.
 Be careful not to under or overbake.
-You want that gooey centre but also want to avoid eating warm raw cookie dough.
+You want that gooey center but also want to avoid eating warm raw cookie dough.

 3. Make extra - the half-baked cookie dough puddings can be stored in the fridge for up to 3 days and frozen for up to 3 months.
 It's great to have extra on hand when you want to whip out a quick pud.
 You can bake the puddings straight from the fridge or from frozen but you will need to add on a few minutes of additional cooking time.

 4. Serve with ice cream - warm gooey cooking dough and chilled ice cream are a wonderful combination.
-Spoon a scoop of your favourite ice cream onto the top of your cookie dough pudding before you tuck in.
+Spoon a scoop of your favorite ice cream onto the top of your cookie dough pudding before you tuck in.

 Half Baked Cookie Dough Puddings